moveit/moveit.ros.org/documentation/faqs/index.markdown

 _What kind of open source license does MoveIt! use?_

- * MoveIt! is released under the buisness-friendly [BSD License v3](https://opensource.org/licenses/BSD-3-Clause).
+ * MoveIt! is released under the business-friendly [BSD License v3](https://opensource.org/licenses/BSD-3-Clause).
 Each individual file in the MoveIt! source code should contain a copy of the license.

 ## Bugs/Issues